 Persistent Toothache: There is nothing worse than a persistent toothache, and there are a number of causes ranging from a foreign object that’s got stuck in your gum to a tiny fracture that’s not visible.

 First, rinse your mouth with warm salt water to help soothe your tooth.
 Floss around the tooth that’s aching to make sure there’s no debris caught between it and another tooth or the gum.
 Sometimes a toothache can be caused when a little piece of food is stuck somewhere.
-If this doesn’t help, take over-the-counter pain relievers and use a cold pack on your face and call your dentist.
+If this doesn’t dental team training help, take over-the-counter pain relievers and use a cold pack on your face and call your dentist.

 In every dental emergency it’s important to get in touch with your dentist as soon as possible so they can help resolve your pain and discomfort.
 If you leave any of these dental traumas for longer than you should, it could result in further problems and even tooth loss.